AshishPandya-AI/amazon-sales-dashboard/README.md

 ---

 ## 🙌 Acknowledgments

-This project was developed by **Ashish Pandya** as part of the final dashboarding assignment for the Artificial Intelligence with Data Analytics (AIDA) program at **Saskatchewan Polytechnic, Regina**.
+This project was developed by **Ashish Pandya** as part of my **major course project** in the field of dashboarding and data analytics.
 Special thanks to my mentors and classmates who provided feedback during dashboard development.

 ---